TREATING CATARACTS WITH ADVANCED TECHNOLOGY IMPLANTS

-The FDA-Approved Multi-focal AcrSof IQ ReSTOR® implant represents a breakthrough technology because of its unique, patented optic design, which allows patients to experience the highest level of freedom from glasses.
-They are the world’s most commonly implanted multi-focal IOLs.
-This lens can provide cataract patients with a full range of improved vision.
+Start seeing life differently, with the FDA-Approved Acrysof® IQ PanOptix® Trifocal Lens Implant.
+It’s the first and only trifocal lens available in the United States.
+While a standard monofocal lens can help you see far away, the PanOptix® Lens can provide cataract patients with a full range of improved vision.
 It corrects vision for near, far, and intermediate distances.
 Most patients find that they can read a book, work on the computer, and drive a car (day or night) with increased freedom from glasses.
 Because Medicare and private insurance companies consider this implant to be an elective cosmetic choice, there is an additional cost to you beyond what your insurance would normally pay.
-Dr. Miller in 2015 and 2016 was the highest volume RESTOR implanter in the state of Illinois.

 AcrSOF IQ TORIC Implants